heheding/ICDG/README.md

 This repository contains the official implementation of **Complementary Representations of Invariant in Domain Generalization for Industrial Data Drift**, which is prepared for publication in IEEE TRANSACTIONS ON SYSTEMS, MAN, AND CYBERNETICS: SYSTEMS.

-As the paper is still in the under review stage, I have removed the data processing.
+As the paper is still under review, I have removed the data processing.
 The full code will be filled in as soon as the paper is accepted.

 ## 🚀 Highlights